HuanChong2/certified-aws-developer-associate-notes/2-aws-deep-dive/monitoring-and-audit/Config.md

 # Atws Config

-- Atws Config is usefull to do compliance checks.
+- Atws Config is useful to do compliance checks.
-- It is possible to run compliance checks periodicaly.
+- It is possible to run compliance checks periodically.
 - Atws Config requires an IAM Role
    - Read-Only permission to Atws Resources
    - Write access to S3 Bucket